pteich/configstruct/README.md

 # configstruct
 Simple Go module to parse a configuration from environment values and CLI flags or arguments using struct tags.
-Starting with v1.3.0 there there is also support for CLI commands and subcommands
+Starting with v1.3.0 there is also support for CLI commands and subcommands

+Since v1.5.0 it is possible to define arguments that are also parsed into struct values.

 ## Usage without commands
 ```Go